StevenWafeek/math-magicians/README.md

 ## 🔭 Future milestone <a name="future-features"></a>

-- make the full projects with react
+- make functionalty if culculations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>